Vitor-Sallenave/Data-Mining-Cardiac-Arrhythmia/README.md

 ## **◾ Introduction:**

-*From a database about arrhythmias and the study on pre-processing, the repository aims to present and dicsuss the results obtained using the Decision Tree model J48.*
+*From a dataset about arrhythmias and the study on pre-processing, the repository aims to present and dicsuss the results obtained using the Decision Tree model J48 and the SVM Linear model in order to classify the mentioned data.*

 <br>